-On February 11, 2021, HC2 Holdings 2 Inc. and Continental General Insurance Company, former minority stockholders of 704Games, filed a complaint (the "HC2 and Continental Complaint") in the United States District Court for the District of Delaware against the Company, the Company's Chief Executive Officer and Executive Chairman, the Company's Chief Financial Officer, and the sole manager of Motorsport Network (collectively, the "Individual Defendants").
-The complaint alleges misrepresentations and omissions by the Company concerning 704Games' financial condition and future prospects in violation of Section 10(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Rule 10b-5 under the Exchange Act; joint and several liability of the Individual Defendants under Section 20(a) of the Exchange Act with respect to the alleged violation of Section 10(b) and Rule 10(b); alleged violation by the Company of Section 20A of the Exchange Act in connection with plaintiffs' August 18, 2020 sale to the Company of an aggregate of 106.307 shares of common stock of 704Games, which is equal to 26.2% of the outstanding common stock of 704Games (the "Stock Sale"); alleged breach of the Company's obligations under the Stockholders' Agreement, dated August 14, 2018, by and among the Company and the other stockholders of 704Games, in connection with 704Games' requirement to provide financial information about 704Games to the plaintiffs; the defendants' alleged fraudulent inducement of the plaintiffs to enter into a stock purchase agreement for the Stock Sale; the defendants' alleged breach of fiduciary duty by alleged failure to disclose key financial and other information about 704Games and allegedly diverting corporate opportunities for the benefit of defendants; and alleged unjust enrichment.
-The plaintiffs seek, among other things, damages from the defendants, jointly and severally, based on the alleged difference between the fair market value of the shares of common stock of 704Games on August 18, 2020, the date of the Stock Sale, and the purchase price that was paid in the Stock Sale, as well as punitive damages and other relief.
-In May 2021, the Company, along with the other defendants, filed a motion to dismiss the plaintiffs' amended complaint.
-On March 28, 2022, the Court entered an order denying the motion to dismiss.
+As previously disclosed, on February 11, 2021, HC2 Holdings 2 Inc. (now known as Innovate 2) and Continental General Insurance Company, former minority stockholders of 704Games, filed a complaint in the U.S. District Court for the District of Delaware against the Company, the Company's Chief Executive Officer and Executive Chairman, the Company's Chief Financial Officer, and the manager of Motorsport Network.
+The complaint was later amended and added Leo Capital Holdings LLC as an additional plaintiff and the controller of Motorsport Network as an additional individual defendant.
+The complaint alleges, among other things, purported misrepresentations and omissions concerning 704Games' financial condition made in connection with the Company's purchase of these minority shareholders' interest in 704Games in August and October 2021.
+The complaint asserts claims under Section 10(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Rule 10b-5 thereunder; Section 20(a) of the Exchange Act; breach of the Company's obligations under the Stockholders' Agreement dated August 14, 2018; fraudulent inducement; breach of fiduciary duties; and unjust enrichment.
+The plaintiffs seek, among other things, damages from the defendants, jointly and severally, based on the alleged difference between the fair market value of the shares of common stock of 704Games on the date of plaintiffs' sale and the purchase price that was paid, as well as punitive damages and other relief.
+In May 2021, the Company, along with the other defendants, filed a motion to dismiss the plaintiffs' complaint.
+On March 28, 2022, the court entered an order denying the motion to dismiss.
+As of December 31, 2022, the Company has accrued \$1.1 million in loss contingencies as it relates to this case, which represents the Company's probable reasonable estimable exposure.
+As of December 31, 2021, the Company had not accrued any amounts for contingencies.
+See Note 17 - Subsequent Events for additional information regarding a settlement agr